This page has videos and other information about the very geeky dragon puzzle geocache.

 I love the idea that you come across a mystery object with no instructions or anything.
-You manipulate it and look at what it does, and with luck have that Aha moment to figure out what it means (seems like a movie plot actually).
+You manipulate it and look at what it does, and with luck have that Aha moment to figure out what it means.
+The dragon puzzle is not easy, but I hope the Aha moment is all the sweeter.
+Bring a piece of paper and take your time to try to work it out.
+There are hints if you need them.

 With these ideas in mind, I saw this cast iron dragon on sale for $8 at Cost Plus and knew I had found my mystery object.
 Like any project that looks good in the abstract, there were more a lot more issues than I had imagined in actually making it work.